Nathan-Benz/Prompt-Reforming-Generator/README.md

 - [PromptEnginerring](https://youtu.be/LslC2nKEEGU)
 - [1littlecoder](https://youtu.be/eeM6V5aPjhk)
 ## Vision for the Model
--
+- We decided to tackle the issue of prompt engineering, specifically in the public domain.
+We recognize that there are exisiting models that are primarily used for prompt engineering by companies, but we wanted to make this skill available as a resource for the ordinary individual.
+Using this model, users can improve their day-to-day prompts to yield better prompts -- getting better returns on their interaction with AI.
+Not only this, but users also have the opportunity to observe and improve their own prompt engineering skills by observing the outputs of our model.
 ## Dataset
 - Dataset was constructed according to guidelines obtained from [OpenAI's Best Practices for Prompt Engineering](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
 - A few prompts were generated according to the guidlines manually by authors.
 Following this, ChatGPT was used to generate similar contrasting prompts in high amount and speed.
 - Generated prompts were compiled into a single .csv file that served as the dataset pushed to HuggingFace to be used to train the model.
-Dataset can be found [here](https://huggingface.co/datasets/NateBenz/formatted_prompts)
+- Latest dataset can be found [here](https://huggingface.co/datasets/NateBenz/formatted_prompts)
 ## Packages and Libraries
 ### Hugging Face
 We used a very strong package in, AutoTrain, to fine-tune the open-source Llama V2 assistant for our purpose.